The post that asks: should we really be encouraging everyone to join the financial independence movement? It really needs consumerism.

 Your Investments Need Consumerism

 What I don’t understand, is how so many in the FIRE movement (I really hate constantly referring to the “movement” but it gets my point across) don’t see how their success very likely depends on most of the developed world wanting to spend, spend, spend.
+Financial independence and consumerism are REALLY intertwined.

 Most FIRE devotees follow the basic principle of ploughing all of your savings into the stock market until the passive income you earn from those investments covers your living expenses.